ClaudiuCeia/covid19info/README.md

 ## Regional Contributors

-Looking for contributors to cover the different regions.
+Looking for contributors to cover all different regions.

 | Country  | Name  | Since |
 |---|---|---|